datahub-project/datahub/docs/how/updating-datahub.md

 - dbt config `node_type_pattern` which was previously deprecated has been removed.
 Use `entities_enabled` instead to control whether to emit metadata for sources, models, seeds, tests, etc.
 - The DataHub Airflow lineage backend and plugin no longer support Airflow 1.x.
 You can still run DataHub ingestion in Airflow 1.x using the [PythonVirtualenvOperator](https://airflow.apache.org/docs/apache-airflow/1.10.15/_api/airflow/operators/python_operator/index.html?highlight=pythonvirtualenvoperator#airflow.operators.python_operator.PythonVirtualenvOperator).
 - #6243 apache-ranger authorizer is no longer the core part of DataHub GMS, and it is shifted as plugin.
 Please refer updated documentation [datahub-ranger-plugin](../../datahub-ranger-plugin/README.md#configuring-your-datahub-deployment) for configuring apache-ranger as Authorizer plugin.
+- #6243 Authentication and Authorization plugins configuration are removed from [application.yml](../../metadata-service/factories/src/main/resources/application.yml).
+Refer documentation [Plugins Guide](../plugins.md) for creating and configuring the custom plugins in DataHub GMS.

 ### Breaking Changes
 - Java version 11 or greater is required.